banwarp/benton_epi/syndSurveillanceReadme.md

 #### Selecting the subgroup
 From a combinatorial perspective, it doesn't matter whether the subgroup individuals have fixed numbers (e.g. 1,2,3,4,5) and the cases are randomly assigned to them, or whether the cases have fixed numbers (e.g. 1,2) and they are randomly assigned to the subgroup.
 We use the second approach.
 So assume that individuals 1 and 2 are the cases.
 30 of the 56 combinations include exactly 1 case, and an additional 20 include exactly two cases.
 These 50 combinations represent the state of the world where there is one or more diseases in the subgroup.

-We want to the know probability that we fail to observe the disease if there is exactly 1 case and if there are exactly 2 cases in our subgroup.
+We want to know the probability that we fail to observe the disease if there is exactly 1 case, and if there are exactly 2 cases in our subgroup.

 ##### Exactly 1 case in our subgroup
 There are `choose(n,k) = choose(5,3)` ways to select our sample for testing.
 By renumbering, assume individual 1 is the case.